-You will be receive a letter asking you to call and confirm your child's date and time for surgery.
-During that phone call, you will receive instructions on when to arrive at the hospital.
+You will be receiving a packet in the mail asking you to call and confirm your son's date and time for surgery.
+During that phone call, you will receive instructions on when to arrive at the hospital, when to have your child stop eating and when to have them stop drinking.

 Please note: Do NOT feed your child solids after midnight the night BEFORE surgery.
 When you confirm your surgery, you will be told what time your child needs to stop drinking clear liquids (ie: pedialyte, apple juice, white grape juice, or water for older children)